25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 ## AWS X-Ray Leverages Tracing

-- Tracing is an end to end way to following a “request”
+- Tracing is an end to end way to following a "request"
-- Each component dealing with the request adds its own “trace”
+- Each component dealing with the request adds its own "trace"
 - Tracing is made of segments (+ sub segments)
 - Annotations can be added to traces to provide extra-information
 - Ability to trace: